 Initially planter’s chairs were used exclusively by the male dominated environments of the plantations and camps.
 But by the late nineteenth century they became firmly established as a prerequisite of every British colonial household principally for use on the veranda.
 Today it is a classic - the epitome of stylish colonial design.
 Perfect for those who are seeking the elegant colonial interior look.

-We are always on the look out for these delightful chairs and have some great examples of them in our store and on our website.View our selection of colonial chairs here.
+We are always on the look out for these delightful chairs to add to our colonial furniture collection and have some great examples of them in our store and on our website.View our selection of colonial chairs here.

 Ref: Furniture From British India and Ceylon – Amin Jaffer